Rare-Earth Chalcogenides: An Inspiring Playground For Exploring Frustrated Magnetism: Ground state and low-energy spin excitations

 \textit{Stripe-x phase}.
-In Er-based compounds, the ground state primarily exhibits stripe-x order.
-Due to the influence of CEF excitations across a wide temperature range and the low magnetic transition temperatures in Er-based compounds, there is limited research on their ground state magnetism.
-Ding et al. were the first to investigate the ground state magnetism and low-energy spin excitations in \ce{KErSe2} using neutron scattering techniques \cite{ding2023Stripe}.
+In Er-based compounds, the ground state typically exhibits stripe-$x$ order.
+Due to the influence of CEF excitations over a wide temperature range and the low magnetic transition temperatures in Er-based compounds, there is limited research on their ground state magnetism.
+Ding \textit{et al.} were the first to investigate the ground state magnetism and low-energy spin excitations in \ce{KErSe2} using neutron scattering techniques \cite{ding2023Stripe}.
 Elastic neutron scattering (ENS) studies reveal long-range order below $T_{N} =$ 0.2 K with a propagation vector $\textbf{k}=$ ($\frac{1}{2}$, 0, $\frac{1}{2}$), as shown in Fig. \ref{fig:INS} \cite{ding2023Stripe}.
 INS measurements show well-defined spin-wave excitations with a $\sim$0.03 meV gap at $M$ points in the Brillouin zone \cite{ding2023Stripe}.
-Both the stripe-x order and spin-wave excitations could be quantitatively understood from the anisotropic spin model (see Eq. \ref{eqNNTL}).
+Both the stripe-$x$ order and spin-wave excitations could be quantitatively understood from the anisotropic spin model (see Eq. \ref{eqNNTL}).

 \textit{120$^{\circ}$ phase}.
-The 120° ordered state represents a particularly unique magnetic structure.
-Despite forming long-range magnetic order, it still exhibits strong quantum fluctuations and even confined spinon excitations \cite{zhuo2024Magnetism}. \ce{KYbSe2} is a typical example of a compound that forms an 120° ordered state \cite{scheie2023Proximate} with propagation vector $\textbf{k}=$ ($\bar{\frac{1}{3}}$, $\frac{1}{3}$, 0) \cite{scheie2024Nonlinear}.
+The 120° ordered state represents a unique magnetic structure.
+Despite forming long-range magnetic order, it still exhibits strong quantum fluctuations and even confined spinon excitations \cite{zhuo2024Magnetism}. \ce{KYbSe2} is a typical example of a compound that forms a 120° ordered state \cite{scheie2023Proximate} with the propagation vector $\textbf{k}=$ ($\bar{\frac{1}{3}}$, $\frac{1}{3}$, 0) \cite{scheie2024Nonlinear}.
 More importantly, INS reveals a diffuse continuum with a sharp lower bound suggestive of fractionalized spinons (Fig. \ref{fig:INS}).
 With $J_{2}/J_{1} \sim 0.047$, KYbSe$_{2}$ sits remarkably close to the predicted quantum critical point (QCP) at $J_{2}/J_{1} \sim 0.06$ \cite{scheie2024Nonlinear,scheie2023Proximate}.
-Xie et al. conducted neutron scattering studies on another Yb-based compound, \ce{CsYbSe2}, which also forms an 120° ordered state \cite{xie2023Complete}.
-Compared to \ce{KYbSe2}, CsYbSe$_{2}$ exhibits more robust 120$^{\circ}$ order below 0.4 K, attributed to its smaller $J_{2}/J_{1} \sim 0.03$ \cite{xie2023Complete}.
+Xie \textit{et al.} conducted neutron scattering studies on another Yb-based compound, \ce{CsYbSe2}, which also forms an 120° ordered state \cite{xie2023Complete}.
+Compared to \ce{KYbSe2}, CsYbSe$_{2}$ exhibits a more robust 120$^{\circ}$ order below 0.4 K, attributed to its smaller $J_{2}/J_{1} \sim 0.03$ \cite{xie2023Complete}.
 These materials provide valuable insights into the emergence of magnetic order from highly fluctuating quantum states in frustrated magnets.